yungnickyoung/Java-Cheatsheet/README.md

 This means a class cannot inherit multiple classes.
 However, a class **can** implement multiple interfaces.

-## Method Overriding
-Rules for overriding methods (NOT overloading!)
-- The argument list must be the same
-- The return type must be the same or a subtype of the return type declared in the overriden method
-- The access level cannot be more restrictive than the overidden method's
-- Instance methods can only be overridden if they are inherited by the subclass
-- `final` methods cannot be overriden
-- A `static` method can be redeclared, but not overridden
-- If a method cannot be inherited, it cannot be overriden
-- Constructors cannot be overriden

 ## Polymorphism
 - Any object that can pass an IS-A test is polymorphic
   - All objects are polymorphic to the `Object` class